 1 There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 2 For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.

-While the Apostle’s chief intent in these chapters is to convince the Jews to put all their faith in Christ and break completely from the Mosaic Law just as he had done (Php 3:4-8), his words also depict in clarity that the human condition of self-love and rebellion can only be overcome by the power of the Holy Spirit within the believer.
-All those under the Law and without the Law are under condemnation, but Jesus Christ came to deliver Mankind from the body of this death (Rom 7:24).
-The blessedness of the New Covenant of Grace is that the believer is in Christ and the Spirit of God dwells within; he is forgiven, cleansed, sanctified, and shall not come into condemnation (John 5:24).
-The fullness of Faith in the believer will result in more Grace from God, which leads to even deeper faith and more grace – an ever-increasing circle of spiritual Power.
+While one of the Apostle’s chief purposes in these chapters is to convince the Jews to put full faith in Christ and break completely from the Mosaic Law just as he had done (Php 3:4-8), his words also depict in clarity that the human condition of self-love and rebellion can only be overcome by the power of the Holy Spirit within the believer.
+All those under the Law and all those without the Law are in the same condemnation, but Jesus Christ came to deliver Mankind from the body of this death (Rom 7:24).
+The blessedness of the New Covenant of Grace is that he who is in Christ has been made free; he is forgiven, cleansed, sanctified, and shall not come into condemnation (John 5:24).
+The steps of Faith which the believer takes result in more Grace from God, which leads to deeper faith followed by more grace; it is an ever-increasing circle of spiritual Power.

-The Law of the Spirit is able to set Mankind free from the Law of sin and death (see note Rom 6:18).
-This all-encompassing Law which has come to crush all mankind is prominent throughout the Scriptures: In the day that thou eatest thereof thou shalt surely die (Gen 2:17); the soul that sinneth, it shall die (Eze 18:4); If ye live after the flesh, ye shall die (Rom 8:13).
+The Law of the Spirit is able to set us free from the Law of sin and death (see note Rom 6:18).
+This Law was set in motion when Adam sinned at it has come to crush all mankind: In the day that thou eatest thereof thou shalt surely die (Gen 2:17); the soul that sinneth, it shall die (Eze 18:4); If ye live after the flesh, ye shall die (Rom 8:13).
 The Law of Moses figured large in this case, for while it was ordained to life it actually wrought death by sin (Rom 7:10) to all who attempted to follow its just commands.
 Nevertheless, many Christian Jews put their confidence in the flesh, or the Mosaic Law that Paul had realized he must completely renounce in order to win Christ (Php 3:3-4).
 Therefore he says elsewhere, Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage (Gal 5:1).

 The Apostle has shown that the Mosaic Law leads to sin and death, but this passage speaks to the Gentile Christian as much as the Jewish one.
 The carnally minded (v6) consist of all those outside of Christ.
 The Gentiles are also guilty before God, not by the Mosaic Law, but by disobeying the Law of their conscience.
 But thanks be to God, Christ and His Law of the Spirit has provided a way to be set free from these tyrants.